 Here's some other places you might run into me:

 - I'm the host of the Open Metalcast podcast (on hiatus), which features the finest in Creative Commons licensed metal music.

 - I'm the co-host and post-production engineer of Lococast (on hiatus), where Rick Harding and I talk about all things Ubuntu and Python.

 - I'm on the board of the Michigan UNIX Users Group.
 Come on out and join us!

-- I'm one of the co-founders of the Royal Oak Coffee House Coders group.
+- I'm one of the co-founders and host of the Royal Oak Coffee House Coders group.
 We meet once a week to code and socialize.

 - I currently maintain the wiki for Pepper&Carrot, and am working on a Pepper & Carrot Fate-Based RPG.

 - I help maintain Tootstream, which is a command-line client for Mastodon.

-- I publish all of my current projects on github, gitlab, and framagit (also check out my projects page.
-My presentations are there as well)
+- I publish all of my current projects on framagit, and itch.io.
+Also check out my projects page.
+(My presentations are there as well)